Vacations in Cuba

 A cheap shared taxi, uno collectivo Yank Tank, from pre-revolution days in the '50s.

-- buses are cheap, reasonably comfortable and efficient.
-The best long distance line for foreigners is Viazul which runs air-conditioned buses all over the island, but preferably book 3 days in advance.
+Cheap, reasonably comfortable and efficient, the best long distance line for foreigners is Viazul which runs air-conditioned buses all over the island, but preferably book 3 days in advance.
 Locals use the Astro bus network that is more extensive but crowded, unreliable and not comfortable.

 Dancing in the Street in Habana Vieja.
 Cubans, give them a chance and they dance!